Splatoon (video game): Multiplayer

+On April 8, 2024, online multiplayer was discontinued due to the shutdown of all online services for Wii U games, Splatoon included.

 In Battle Dojo, the local multiplayer mode, two players compete to pop the most balloons, with one player using the Wii U GamePad and the other using the TV with a Wii U Pro Controller or Wii Classic Controller or either controller in conjunction with a MotionPlus-enabled Wii Remote to recreate the GamePad's gyroscopic controls.

 Time-limited "Splatfest" events, held between June 2015 and July 2016, were also held in multiplayer play.
 During these events, players could choose between one of two teams, and earn points towards a player rank and their team based on their performance.
 Members of the winning team, decided by popularity and overall performance, earned Super Sea Snails, which could be used to re-spec and add additional perks to equipment, with the losing team earning fewer snails.
 Following the final Splatfest event, which ended on 24 July 2016, Super Sea Snails can be earned by winning a certain number of matches.

 Campaign

-Octo Valley is the game's single player campaign in which players are recruited by war veteran Cap'n Cuttlefish to rescue the Great Zapfish, Inkopolis' source of power, from the Octarians, a race of octopuses with whom the Inklings warred in a century-old territorial conflict known as the Great Turf War.
+Octo Valley is the game's single player campaign in which players are recruited by veteran and leader of the Squidbeak Splatoon, Cap'n Cuttlefish to rescue the Great Zapfish, Inkopolis' source of power, from the Octarians, a race of octopuses with whom the Inklings warred in a century-old territorial conflict known as the Great Turf War.
 Players use a default ink weapon for this mode, which can be enhanced with upgrades or power-ups by collecting Power Eggs littered across the campaign's levels.
-The goal of each level is to navigate through enemies and obstacles to reach the Zapfish at the end.
+The goal of each level is to navigate through enemies and obstacles to reach and rescue the Zapfish at the end.
 Each level also contains a hidden "sunken scroll" which reveals backstories and lore surrounding the setting of Splatoon.
 After clearing all of the levels in an area, players fight a boss called an Octoweapon to proceed to the next.
 Clearing each boss unlocks blueprints that can be exchanged at an armoury for more weapon options.